-You just don’t know how lucky you are, until you complete a gratitude ritual.
+I didn’t know how lucky I was, until I completed a gratitude ritual.

-In 2016 I decided to explore gratitude in depth.
-It was a year where I was rejected by women I had feelings for, and was sick for 3 months of the year.
-I was sick for 2 months and then not long after for another month.
+In 2016 I chose to explore gratitude in depth.
+It happened to be a year where I was rejected by women I cared for, had challenges in business and was sick for 3 months.

-My gratitude ritual involved writing down what I was truly grateful for, on every one of those 365 days.
-I learnt through dedicating time to my grateful ritual, that love was always present and there is magic in every day.
+The gratitude ritual involved writing down what I was truly grateful for, on every one of those 365 days.
+I learnt through dedicating time to my grateful ritual, that love was always present and magic is there every day.

 * A gratitude ritual is not complete unless you feel an opening of the heart or a tear in the eye.
 It is not an intellectual process, it is a feeling process.

 At different times over the 365 days I focused specifically on parts of my life I felt needed perspective.
 I dedicated several days in a row, to the following areas.

 - My physical body (from head to toe finding gratitude for ALL of my body).

 - Friendships (I also called them to express gratitude verbally).

 - My business and clients.

 - The natural world.

-One night while resting at home, I thought about every person of influence that has been in my life to date.
+One night while resting at home, I thought about every person of influence that had been in my life to date.
 I recalled from birth to the present, around 150 people and realised every person had contributed to my life.
-I cried and felt like I had never, ever been alone.
+I cried and felt like I had never, ever been alone!

 Stress, frustrations and resentments are letting us know there are people and things we aren’t appreciating in life.
 By finding gratitude in things that hurt us, we become free and discover there is always good.

 Creating Your Own Gratitude Ritual

-Each evening before sleep, write down 5 things you are truly grateful for in a notebook.
+Each evening before sleep, write down 5 things you are truly grateful for, in a notebook.
 Everything is fair game to write about: Small & big things, your relationship, your body, family, friendships, experiences, feelings, work, spirituality and yourself.

 - Buy a notepad and keep it at your bed side table.